Vital-Fernandez/lime/docs/source/index.rst

    `sample data folder <https://github.com/Vital-Fernandez/lime/tree/master/examples/sample_data>`_ and try to run the `examples <https://github.com/Vital-Fernandez/lime/tree/master/examples>`_.

    🚀 For a quick start go to the **Tutorials** section.
-These are organized by increasing complexity and they provide a working knowledge of the library algorithms.
+These examples are organized by increasing complexity and they provide a working knowledge of the library algorithms.

-   🌀 To learn more about the library design check the :ref:`inputs <inputs>` and :ref:`profile fitting <profileFitting>` documentation.
+   🌀 To learn more about the library design, please check the **Inputs** section to understand how to adapt LiMe to your workflow.
    The library functions description can be found at the :ref:`API <api>`.

-   📈 The outputs physical description is available in the :ref:`measurements <measurements_page>` documentation.
+   📈 The tabulated and graphical measurements description is available in the **Outputs** section.

 .. :ref:`doc-tree`